slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 ## `PopupWindow`

-This allow to show a popup window like a tooltip or a popup menu.
+Use this element to show a popup window like a tooltip or a popup menu.

-Note: It is not allowed to access properties of elements within the popup from outside of the popup.
+Note: It is not allowed to access properties of elements within the popup from outside of the `PopupWindow`.

-### Methods
+### Functions

--   **`show()`** Call this function to show the popup.
+-   **`show()`** Show the popup on the screen.

 ### Example